tayllan/awesome-algorithms/README.md

 # Awesome Algorithms

 A curated list of awesome places to learn and/or practice algorithms.
-Inspired by [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) and all the other Awesome libraries.
+Inspired by [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) and all the other awesome Awesome libraries.

 - [Awesome Algorithms](#awesome-algorithms)
     - [Websites](#websites)